 - Can the business make any sales online?

-- Are there any slow-moving or excess stocks that can be sold for cash?
+- Sell any slow-moving or excess stocks for cash?

 Step 7: Staff Discussions